Stop Tankers in the Great Bear Sea

 The tug and barge were among other Alaska-bound fuel barges that transit the confined and intricate Inside Passage under a special waiver, while all other tanker traffic must travel offshore from Haida Gwaii, outside the voluntary tanker exclusion zone (though that boundary is still not far enough away from shore to allow for rescue under bad conditions).
 Since the spill, these vessels are no longer permitted in several channels on the Inside Passage, and Kirby Corp. vessels must carry a Canadian pilot.
 However, they now travel the more exposed and dangerous passage through Hecate Strait (the waters between Haida Gwaii and the central and north coast archipelago).
 ATB vessels were originally designed for inland waterways; their seaworthiness in the 10 metre seas that often rage in shallow Hecate Strait is a major cause for concern.

 These vessels will continue to operate despite progress in other areas of marine and terrestrial protection, putting our coast at greater risk in order to preserve relations with the US.
 These shipments can travel more safely outside the tanker exclusion zone in offshore-capable vessels.
 Once they reach Alaska, products can be transferred to smaller vessels for resupply to Southeast Alaskan communities.

 How you can help:

-1. Stand with the Heiltsuk Nation and others in demanding an immediate ban on articulated tanker barge traffic through the inside passage and Hecate Strait, passing of the legislation for a permanent ban on oil tanker traffic in the Great Bear Sea, and improved spill response capacity to deal with the many small to medium spills that occur all too frequently.
+1. Stand with the Heiltsuk Nation and others in demanding an immediate ban on articulated tanker barge traffic through the inside passage and Hecate Strait, as well as improved spill response capacity to deal with the many small to medium spills that occur all too frequently.
 Send a letter now to elected officials using our form letter below.